Enforcement

 Administrative mechanisms to enforce consumer protection measures rest mainly with the Competition and Consumer Protection Commission (“CCPC”).
 The CCPC is an independent statutory body with a dual mandate to protect competition and enforce consumer protection law in Ireland.
 It was established on 31 October 2014 following the amalgamation of the National Consumer Agency and the Competition Authority.
 It is responsible for enforcing a wide range of legislation (including that listed above) aimed at protecting consumers.

-The CCPC has a range of powers to help achieve compliance with consumer protection law pursuant to the Consumer Protection Act 2007 (the “2007 Act”) and the Competition and Consumer Protection Act 2014 (the “CCPA 2014”).
+The CCPC has a range of powers to help achieve compliance with consumer protection law pursuant to the Consumer Protection Act 2007 (the “2007 Act”) and the Competition and Consumer Protection Act 2014 (the “CCPA 2014”), as amended.
 As well as enforcement through court action (such as prohibition orders and prosecutions for various criminal offences), the CCPC has a series of administrative mechanisms available to it including:

 • powers of investigation